anyu00/yuken-catalog-manager/README.md

 - JavaScript ES6+ (Modules)
 - jQuery for DOM manipulation
 - Bootstrap 4.5.2 for responsive layout
-- Font Awesome 6.4.2 for icons
+- Font Awesome 6.4.2 for icons ( advanced analytics: sections are not )

 **Data Visualization:**
 - Chart.js for dynamic charts